Tainá 3: The Origin: Development

 Filming took place between July and August 2010.

 The production involved more than 100 professionals, including technicians and Brazilian artists who were immersed in the jungles of Pará and Amapá.

-The city of Santarém and the regions of Alter no Chão, Flona Tapajós and Ilha de Santana were used as filming location.
+The city of Santarém and the regions of Alter do Chão, Flona Tapajós and Ilha de Santana were used as filming location.

 Casting

 For the selection of the main character, Tainá, production ran about 40 villages in the Amazon for two years and photographed about three thousand children.
 After screening, 10 were chosen for the selection of a winner.

 The final process of selection involved the participation of the public who voted online and via SMS.

-The actress chosen to live Taina was the little Wiranu Tembe, a native girl with just five years, member of the village Tekohaw in Pará.
+The actress chosen to live Tainá was the little Wiranu Tembe, a native girl with just five years, member of the village Tekohaw in Pará.

 Wiranu didn't speak a word of Portuguese before being discovered by the team of the film.